mkg20001/gweny/README.md

         config:
           expect-status: 200 # ...to give a 200 OK status
           use-head: true # using the HEAD method (saves traffic)
-        notification: # ...and notifies of failures via email, too
+        notification: # ...and notifies of failures via email, too, but also via telegram
+          email:
+            dest:
+              - hello@world.net
+          tg:
+            dest:
-          - email
+              - +1234567890

 notifications: # here notifications get configured
   email: # like one for email, let's call it email (but you can have multiple ones, too)